Obstetrics & Gynecology (OB-GYN)

 What to expect during your appointment

-Before meeting with our genetic counselor, you will need to gather as much information as possible about your family's medical history, such as:
+Before meeting with the genetic counselor, you will need to gather as much information as possible about your family's medical history, such as:

 - Early-onset cancers (younger than age 50)